zogzog/cubicweb/doc/book/en/devrepo/repo/hooks.rst

 Relations which are defined in the schema as `inlined` (see :ref:`RelationType` for details) are inserted in the database at the same time as entity attributes.

-This may have some side effect, for instance when creating entity and setting an inlined relation in the same rql query, when 'before_add_relation' for that relation will be run, the relation will already exist in the database (it's usually not the case).
+This may have some side effect, for instance when creating an entity and setting an inlined relation in the same rql query, then at `before_add_relation` time, the relation will already exist in the database (it is otherwise not the case).